One unit of credit equals four semester hours.

 BUS 457 Compensation Management

-Reviews compensation policies and practices and their relation to organizational effectiveness and employee satisfaction.
-Job analysis, job evaluation, benefits evaluation and total compensation packages are studied.
-Related legislation is reviewed.
+This course covers compensation policies and practices and their relation to organizational effectiveness and employee satisfaction.
+Students examine job analysis, job evaluation, benefits evaluation and total compensation packages, and review relevant legislation.
 Prerequisites: BUS 250 and 354.

 BUS 458 Management and Society

-This course studies the interrelationship between the business community and society including corporate social responsibility, stake-holder relationships, business ethics and environmental sustainability.
-The analysis of case studies in corporate social policy and in class debates address real-life business issues.
+This course studies the interrelationship between the business community and society, including corporate social responsibility, stakeholder relationships, business ethics and environmental sustainability.
+Students address real-life business issues through analysis of case studies in corporate social policy and class debates.